Unimodal Measurable Pseudo-Anosov Maps: Introduction

-In defining measurable pseudo-Anosov maps we were predominantly guided by Thurston's original definition of pseudo-Anosov maps, but also by the higher-di\-mensio\-nal (holomorphic) analogs in~\cite{BLS,LM, Su}.
-In particular, the term `turbulation' is borrowed from comments in~\cite{LM}.
+The definition of measurable pseudo-Anosov maps is involved, but has three fundamental properties: it is analogous to Thurston's definition of pseudo-Anosov maps, and generalizes it; it is strong enough to have dynamical weight as explained above; and it is broad enough to contain the maps of the family $F_\lambda$ (which was originally constructed with different goals in mind).
+We were also guided by the higher-dimensional holomorphic analogs of~\cite{BLS,LM, Su} --- in particular, the term `turbulation' is borrowed from comments in~\cite{LM}.

+The following statement summarizes the main results of the paper (the fourth item depends in part on results of~\cite{BrM}).